-Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100 Day Hunger Strike
+Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100-Day Hunger Strike

 — AnonNews #SLY ???? (@4n0nc47) January 11, 2017

-Dana Gottesfeld has defended her husband’s actions, calling the DDOS attack the “modern-day equivalent of protest for civil rights.”
+Dana Gottesfeld has defended her husband’s actions, calling the DDoS attack the “modern-day equivalent of protest for civil rights.”
 She has compared the cyber attack to an online sit-in, saying it is similar to “if you show up to McDonald’s with 300 people, and then no paying customers can get in.”

 In his statement, Marty said he was ending his hunger strike in order to regain his strength to fight for kids like Justina.